Eddguy/ChatGPT-API/README.md

 This project demonstrates how to make API calls to ChatGPT using Node.js and Swagger UI.

-**Note: Initially, max_tokens is set without a limit of 100, which can limit your responses can lead to excess API rates.
+**Note: Initially, max_tokens is set with a limit of 100, which can limit your responses.
+Increasing the limit can lead to excess API rates.
 Please use caution.**

 ## Project Overview